Sebastian Rode: Return to Eintracht Frankfurt

 In the 2018–19 winter transfer window, Rode returned to Eintracht Frankfurt, initially on a loan deal until the end of the season.
 Under coach Adi Hütter, he was a regular starter in the central midfield and played in 20 competitive matches across all competitions until the end of the season.
 In the 2018–19 UEFA Europa League campaign, Rode scored the decisive 2-0 goal in the quarter-final second leg against Benfica to help Eintracht reach the semi-finals.
 There, the team lost to Chelsea on penalties.
 Rode did not return to Borussia Dortmund at the end of his loan contract, but instead underwent injury-related rehabilitation near Frankfurt.

 On 27 July 2019, Rode permanently joined Eintracht Frankfurt on a five-year deal following the successful loan spell.
 He continued to play in Frankfurt's central midfield in the 2019–20 season, during which he played 43 competitive matches and reached the round of 16 of the 2019–20 UEFA Europa League and the semi-finals of the DFB-Pokal with his club.
 In the following season, he reached the fifth place in the league with Eintracht.

-Prior the start of the 2021/22 season, Rode was named team captain by new head coach Oliver Glasner.
-Due to knee problems, the midfielder missed the first two months of the season and was then slowly reintegrated into the team as a substitute.
+Prior the start of the 2021–22 season, Rode was named team captain by new head coach Oliver Glasner.
+Due to knee problems, he missed the first two months of the season and was then slowly reintegrated into the team as a substitute.
 From December 2021, he played as a starter alongside Djibril Sow in Frankfurt's central midfield.
-In the 2021–22 UEFA Europa League, he reached the final with Frankfurt after victories against Real Betis, FC Barcelona and West Ham United.
+In the 2021–22 UEFA Europa League, he reached the final with Frankfurt after victories against Real Betis, Barcelona and West Ham United.
 On 18 May 2022, he appeared as a starter in the final against Rangers and won the title with his team on penalties.

-Rode announced in the summer of 2023 that he would end his playing career after the 2023–24 season.
+In July 2023, Rode announced that he would retire from professional football at the end of the 2023–24 season.
 After appearing in just seven Bundesliga matches up to matchday 22 due to injuries, he suffered another knee injury in February 2024.
 He was substituted by coach Dino Toppmöller in the final minutes of the last match of the season against RB Leipzig and was given a farewell at Frankfurt's Waldstadion.

 International career

-Rode has represented Germany at U18, U19, U20, and U21 level.
+A former German youth international across various ranks, Rode has represented Germany at U18, U19, U20, and U21 level.